JSubelj/g910-gkey-macro-support/README.md

 Depending on the hotkey command, the syntax for "do" is different (supported characters for typeout and hotkeys are listed in [supported_keys.txt](docs/supported_keys.txt)):
- * `"typeout"` - Typeout syntax is same as you would type text out (ex. "tyPe Me Out!")
+ * `"typeout"` - Type out syntax is same as you would type text out (ex. "tyPe Me Out!")
  * `"shortcut"` - Shortcuts are separated by a plus sign and a comma (ex. "ctrl+c,ctrl+v")
  * `"nothing"` - If `hotkey_type` is set to `"nothing"` then "do" key need not exist or can be anything.
  * `"run"` - Run has the same syntax as you would type a cli program in command line (ex. "systemctl daemon-reload")